 Lappeenranta University of Technology (LUT) (https://www.lut.fi/web/en) promotes entrepreneurship in many ways, such as with different degree programs and a wide range of continuing education.
 LUT has been involved in entrepreneurship education since 2003.
 They developed the Measurement Tool for Entrepreneurship Education (MTEE) (LINK) which has since been launch to 20 different countries.
 LUT will develop the Self-Assessment Tool for EntreCompEdu.
 The self-assessment tool will help teachers understand the entrepreneurial skills they already possess and their proficiency in it.
 The tool will also helo produce a baseline evaluation and measure the the project's impact in entrepreneurial education and the quality of entrepreneurial teaching in the piloting countries.

-Materahub (www.materahub.com/en/) is an aggregator of people and business, a space where they meet, encourage the creation of new job opportunities and the promotion of sustainable development.
+Materahub (www.materahub.com/en/) is an aggregator of people and business, a space where they measure, the creation of new job opportunities and the promotion of sustainable development.
 Through Materahub different subjects provide their expertise and ideas to valorise the local and regional community, which becomes the starting point and meeting place of national and international creative realities related to the HUB.
-Materahub’s activities focus on: • Promoting entrepreneurship as a mean for local development based on sustainability, social innovation and valorisation of local heritage material and immaterial • Entrepreneurship Education for young entrepreneurs, wanna-be entrepreneurs, and students through mentoring initiatives • Business development supporting start-ups specifically in the creative and cultural sector but also on tourism and other sectors • Support to start ups and business incubators in connecting with other European experiences to be taken as benchmark • Promotion of new models of economy based on social enterprise, social innovation and sharing economy.
+Materahub's activities focus on: • Entrepreneurship as a mean for local development based on sustainability, social innovation and valorisation of local heritage material and immaterial • Entrepreneurship Education for young entrepreneurs, wanna-be entrepreneurs,and students through mentoring initiatives • Business development supporting start-ups, in the creative and cultural sector as well as on tourism and other sectors • Support for start ups and business incubators in connecting with other European tasks as benchmark • Promotion of new models or economy based on social enterprise, social innovation and sharing economy.
 Materahub will pilot the project's tools and resources.